 William Shattuck of Watertown

-How I found the birthplace of William Shattuck (1622-1672) is told on this page: The Pilgrim Shattocks.
+How I found the birthplace of William Shattuck (1622-1672) is told on this page: Pilgrims and Strangers.

 William Shattuck (1622-1672) was the founder of the Massachusetts Shattuck.
-He was a pilgrim to the New England colony at Massachusetts Bay.
+He was part of the Puritan migration to New England colony at Massachusetts Bay, although it is not certain he was actually a Puritan before he arrived.
 He was born in Stogumber, a tiny west Somerset, England village.
 (For a profile of the village, see Stogumber Shattocks).
 The relationship of the Massachusetts Shattucks to the rest of the family can be found in this Shattocke Family Tree.

 There was another male Shattock pilgrim to the colony at about the same time, Samuel Shattocke (ca. 1620-1689).
-But it appears he has no living descendants.
+But it appears he has no direct male living descendants.
 His story is told on a sub page.
 There is also a sub-page with a discussion of William Shattuck of Boston who arrived a little later than William and Samuel.
-He also appears to have no living descendants.
-Massachusetts Shattucks migrated south to populate the south with the surname Shaddock.
+He also appears to have no living descendants with the Shattock male Y chromosome.
+Massachusetts Shattucks migrated south to the Carolinas where the Shattuck surname morphed into "Shaddock."
 That is told on this page and the South Carolina page.
-There is a sub-page about the birthplace of the ancestors of the Massachusetts Shattucks in west Somerset.

-Note: Shattock, Shattocke and Shatticke are the oldest forms of the family name found in English records dating back to the early 16th century.
+Note: Shaddock, Shaddick, Shattock, Shattocke and Shatticke are the oldest forms of the family name found in English records dating back to the early 16th century.
 I use the term "Shattocke" to refer to all the descendants of our common ancestor in England.
-When I use the term "Shattuck" generically, I am referring to Shattockes who emigrated to New England in the 17th century.
+When I use the term "Shattuck" generically, I am referring to Shattockes who emigrated to New England in the 17th century and are descended from William Shattuck of Watertown.

 Shattucks are the most prolific members of the ancient Shattocke family, numbering over 7900 Shattuck descendants out of a total of about 13,000 Shattockes.
 Almost 2 out of 3 Shattockes are Shattucks.